 Ready to add investment properties to your retirement portfolio?
 Click here to access our easy online new account application.

-Essentially, if you buy real estate with personal funds, you can expense a portion of the cost of the real estate over the allowed time period, usually 27.5 to 39 years.
-Depreciation expense, which doesn’t require current cash (since you already invested the cash when you initially purchased the property) lowers your taxable income.
+If you buy property with personal funds, you can expense a portion of the cost over the allowed time period (usually 27 1/2 to 39 years).
+Depreciation expense, which doesn’t require current cash, lowers your taxable income.

 IRA-purchased real estate is different and carries its own significant tax advantage.
-Money in a Traditional IRA has already been 100% deducted at the time of contribution, thus there is no basis left for an individual to deduct.
+Traditional IRA contributions are tax deductible, thus there is no basis for an individual to deduct.
 Money made in a Roth IRA, though not deducted when contributed, is tax free for the future.
 Either case is better than having to depreciate the property over 27 years or more.

-The majority of our clients have money that is already in their 401k or IRA either from their personal contributions or their employer’s contributions.
-They are already enjoying the benefits of the tax-deferred or tax free money.
-The only way they could use those funds to purchase real estate personally would be to take it out of the plan, giving up its special tax status and in the case of Traditional IRAs, cause a current income tax.
+The majority of our clients already have money in their retirement plans either from their personal contributions or their employer’s contributions.
+They are already enjoying the benefits of the tax-deferred or tax-free money.
+The only way they could use those funds to purchase real estate personally would be to take it out of the plan, giving up its special tax status and, in the case of Traditional IRAs, incur income taxes.

 Some investors will search for property that is likely to appreciate in value.
-Our clients have invested their self-directed IRAs in land that they figured would grow in value in the future, while others bought property to rent out and generate a steady income.
-Like all investments, due diligence is required to decide what will work best for your IRA and its investments.
-New Direction Trust Company can help with the administration and bookkeeping of your IRA, and will ensure your transactions and/or conversions are done according to IRS code.
+Our clients have invested their self-directed IRAs in land they anticipated would grow in value in the future, while others bought property to rent out and generate a steady income.
+Like all investments, due diligence is required to decide what will work best for your account and its investments.

 Let NDTCO Help